M4cs/Ocean/README.md

 Once you have required libraries clone this repository and run `make package`.
 This will compile the deb as long as you have your Theos working correctly.
 If you'd like to install directly to the device be sure to have a correctly configured shell profile with your `THEOS_DEVICE_IP` and `THEOS_DEVICE_PORT` set accordingly.
 You can then run `make package install` and it will install directly to your device with SSH.

+# Support

+Either contact us through Twitter [here](https://twitter.com/OceanForSileo) or open up a GH Issue.
+Any Issues on the GitHub will most likely be dealt with first and focused on.

 # Contributing

 If you would like to add features to Ocean feel free to do so by making a fork and creating a Pull Request.
 If they are good features we will accept them and add them into the next version.